IBM-Cloud/docs-services/services/ArriaNLG/index.md

 ## Before you begin

 To use Arria’s APIs, it is important that you understand the basics of RESTful web services and JSON representations.
-Through Bluemix, you bind Arria’s Natural Language Generation APIs service to your application in the same way that you would add any service available on Bluemix.
+Through IBM Cloud, you bind Arria’s Natural Language Generation APIs service to your application in the same way that you would add any service available on IBM Cloud.

 You need cURL, or another data transfer tool, installed before you can use the service.

+**Note:** Arria's NLG APIs are best viewed using the latest version of your web browser.
+Please use the most up-to-date version of Google Chrome, Internet Explorer, Firefox, or Safari.

 ## Getting your credentials